 If you suspect that the touch screen is not functioning properly, go to the Windows desktop and move your finger across the screen.
 If the mouse pointer moves directly under the tip of your finger, touch functionality is working correctly.
-If the mouse pointer moves more than half an inch (1.3 centimeters) away from the tip of your finger, you should clean and calibrate the screen.
-To do so, with the computer off, spray glass cleaner onto a soft, damp cloth and gently wipe the screen to remove dirt and smudges.
-Do not spray cleaner directly onto the screen.
+If the mouse pointer moves more than half an inch (1.3 centimeters) away from the tip of your finger, start by cleaning the screen.
+To do so, with the computer off, moisten a soft, damp cloth with water and gently wipe the screen to remove dirt and smudges.

-If touch functionality still does not appear to be working correctly, follow the steps below to calibrate the screen.
+If touch functionality still is not working correctly, calibrate the screen.

 In the Windows Start screen, type Tablet PC Settings to open the Search charm, and then select Tablet PC Settings from the results list.

 Figure : Search results for Tablet PC Settings

 Tablet PC Settings window opens.
 On the Display tab, click Calibrate.